J&J 1-dose shot prevents COVID-19, but less than some others

 But with some other competing vaccines shown to be 95% effective after two doses, at question is whether somewhat less protection is an acceptable tradeoff to get more shots in arms quickly.

+“Frankly, simple is beautiful,” said Dr. Matt Hepburn of Operation Warp Speed, the U.S. government's vaccine initiative.

 The company said within a week, it will file an application for emergency use in the U.S., and then abroad.
-It expects to supply 100 million doses to the U.S. by June, and expects to have some ready to ship as soon as authorities give the green light.
+It expects to supply 100 million doses to the U.S. by June — and a billion doses globally by the end of the year.
+J&J wouldn't say exactly how much could be ready to ship as soon as U.S. authorities give the green light.

 These are preliminary findings from a study of 44,000 volunteers that isn’t completed yet.
 Researchers tracked illnesses starting 28 days after vaccination – about the time when, if participants were getting a two-dose variety instead, they would have needed another shot.